 Day two – Florence – San Gimignano

-After breakfast, start your second day of this Tuscany road trip itinerary with heading to the Basilica di San Lorenzo and the Medici Chapels.
-The church once used to be Florence’s main basilica and dates back to year 393.
+After breakfast, start your second day of this Tuscany road trip itinerary by heading to the Basilica di San Lorenzo and the Medici Chapels.
+The church once used to be Florence’s main basilica and dates back to the year 393.

 It takes one hour to drive from Florence to San Gimignano, but if you’re in the city center, you might take a little longer to get out of the city chaos.
 Drive south towards Siena and follow the signs right towards San Gimignano just before you get to Poggibonsi.

-You can either walk around San Gimignano and soak in the medieval town before dinner or stay at a vine yard and drink nice wine and wander in the Tuscan countryside to relax a bit after a couple of cultural rich days in Florence.
+You can either walk around San Gimignano and soak in the medieval town before dinner or stay at a vineyard and drink nice wine and wander in the Tuscan countryside to relax a bit after a couple of culturally rich days in Florence.